Lakhdar Belloumi: Club career

 Belloumi spent almost his entire career at home (apart from a brief spell in Qatar late in his career), most notably with his hometown club GC Mascara, as well as MC Oran.
 He played also with MC Alger for two years during his military service in Algiers.
 He won two domestic championships during his career in 1984 with GC Mascara and in 1988 with MC Oran.
 After returning for another spell in Mascara in 1994, he continued playing until retirement in 1999.

 Belloumi had contact with various European clubs, including Barcelona, before Spain '82, but "the law did not allow us to leave the country before the age of 27".
 In 1985, he caught the eye of Juventus after shining in a friendly against them, only to miss out on a dream transfer after breaking his leg in the African Champions' Cup in Libya against Al-Ittihad.
 He was understandably disappointed "It was a real shame for me that I couldn't go".

 Often overlooked for international recognition due to not joining a major European club, despite the interest of major European clubs (Juventus were reportedly very keen to acquire his services despite the performances of Michel Platini).
-Belloumi was recognised by any who watched him play, including the great Pelé, as a fantastic player.
+Belloumi was recognised as a fantastic player by anyone who watched him play, including the great Pelé.